YangLabOSU/Measurements/README.md

 # Measurements
-This repository contains code for running measurements in the OSU NSL PPMS.
+This repository contains code for running magnetoresistance measurements in Yang lab at OSU.
 Edited by Justin Michel (michel.169@osu.edu)

 # Installation